 - Family Stability (adult/mentor support and availability, domestic violence)

-I. Public Meeting, Thursday, December 12, 2019 from 5:00-6:00 pm held at the Downtown Public Library, large conference room.
+I. Public Meeting, Thursday, December 4, 2020 at 4:00 pm will be held on Zoom.
+Contact Jenna to RSVP [email protected].
 Anyone interested in this grant process is welcome to attend.

 Please email your letter of interest and report to [email protected].
 Click here for Letter of Interest Packet and Form (MS Word).
 Click here for PDF.
 All agencies interested in applying for these funds must submit a Letter of Interest, please read the attached material to determine if your project meets the grant requirements.